-Though online ordering is incredibly popular, many shoppers still make orders over the phone.
+Though online ordering is incredibly popular, many shoppers still make orders over the phone, whether they have a poor internet connection or simply feel like it’s more secure.
 Inbound call agents can help customers complete their purchases over the phone.
 In addition, shoppers may contact a company to ask questions about their billing or resolve online payment problems.

 - Upgrade and renewal enquiries

 Subscription-based businesses, such as subscription boxes or SaaS services, may receive calls from customers who want to expand their current plan.
 In this case, inbound call agents should be trained either to upgrade shoppers’ plans themselves or redirect the call to a sales agent, who can process the plan's expansion.